polzerdo55862/google-photos-api/README.md

 ![](https://cdn-images-1.medium.com/max/1600/1*XtiLnHTySDK33W7lwwDXkg.png)

-Add users to consent screen — Screenshot by the author

 #### 8. Create API/OAuth credentials

 -   On the left side at the Google Photos API Service page click on Credentials